 Ginger 2000mg – 4000mg daily.

 Hawthorn, cayenne, magnesium, horse chestnut, dong quai, and prickly ash are also often used for treatment of circulation problems and some people report benefits in Raynaud's Phenomenon.
 You should speak to a complementary therapy specialist for advice on dose.
+Ginger extracts are available over the counter in pharmacies in the form of capsules and oil.

 All the above treatments should be avoided if you are taking warfarin or other blood-thinning treatments.